QiukuZ/matlab_BA/README.md

 #### Time test

-In my simple test, I found that the optimization speed using [ceres](https://github.com/ceres-solver/ceres-solver) is about 150 times that of matlab.
+In my simple test, I found that the optimization speed using [ceres](https://github.com/ceres-solver/ceres-solver) is about 150 times faster than matlab.